THE Mornington Peninsula has long been one of Victoria’s favourite holiday playgrounds.

-The Mornington Peninsula is one of Victoria’s premiere wine regions, there are dozens of places to eat and drink from fine-dining restaurants to casual cafes, it’s a haven for golfers and day-spa lovers, there’s no shortage of fresh ingredients and artisan producers, and every kilometer of coastline reveals another beautiful beach.
+The Mornington Peninsula is one of Victoria’s premier wine regions, there are dozens of places to eat and drink from fine-dining restaurants to casual cafes, it’s a haven for golfers and day-spa lovers, there’s no shortage of fresh ingredients and artisan producers, and every kilometre of coastline reveals another beautiful beach.

 There’s also no shortage of wonderful places to stay, and here are five of my favourites…

 When it comes to water views you can’t beat apartment four at Aquabelle with this modern two-bedroom dwelling, that’s so stylish it might appear in a coffee table book capturing the best of contemporary beach-house style, offering an uninterrupted vista across Rye’s foreshore parkland to Port Phillip Bay.

 There are seven Aquabelle apartments – with one, two and three-bedroom options – and while number four’s address above the Rye shops doesn’t initially look overly appealing it proves to be the best position for a stop-and-flop holiday where the car isn’t needed.

 An open plan living area boasts floor-to-ceiling windows framing the maritime outlook while the adjourning master bedroom sits behind sliding doors with the second bedroom at the back of the unit and a galley-style kitchen occupying the long entry-hall corridor.

 Tussie Mussie Vineyard Retreat